jakartaee/validation-tck/setup-examples/maven/readme.md

 1. Change into the maven example directory:

         cd setup-examples/maven
-1. Make sure that _containerHome_ in _pom.xml_ points to your container home directory.
-You can also specify this property on the command line via _-DcontainerHome=\<path to container\>_
+1. Make sure that _container.home_ in _pom.xml_ points to your container home directory.
+You can also specify this property on the command line via _-Dcontainer.home=\<path to container\>_
 1. Run the TCK tests:

         mvn test